-Why Content is Important for SEO - SEO 101
+Why Content Is Important for SEO

 Online readers have incredibly short attention spans.
 And they’re not going to stick around if your article is just one ginormous paragraph.

-It’s best to stick with paragraphs that are 1-2 sentences in length, although it’s alright if they stretch to 3-4 shorter sentences.
+It’s best to stick with paragraphs that are 1-2 sentences in length, although it’s all right if they stretch to 3-4 shorter sentences.

 You’ll also want to be sure that you’re inserting sub-headers and/or visuals every 150-300 words to break up the content even further.